mohammedameen028/uk-news-app/README.md

 # uk-news-app
-UK news app
+UK news app - Get the latest UK news and on get the news based on the search keyword.

 # It has React client and node server

 To Run Client after git clone, do the following.

-#npm i
+# npm i
 To install the node modules

 # npm start